 The fourth and final stage is the recovery stage, which is when your reptile’s skin begins to heal and return to its normal color.

-Treatment for reptile Dysecdysis depends on the underlying cause.
-If the Dysecdysis is caused by inadequate humidity levels, increasing the humidity in their enclosure can help resolve the issue.
-If parasites are causing the problem, then a veterinarian may prescribe an anti-parasitic medication to treat them.
+Treating reptile Dysecdysis depends on the underlying cause.
+If Dysecdysis is caused by inadequate humidity levels, increasing the humidity in their enclosure can help resolve the issue.
+If parasites are causing the problem, then a veterinarian will prescribe an anti-parasitic medication to treat them.
 If a poor diet is causing Dysecdysis, then it’s important to feed your reptile a balanced diet that is appropriate for their species.

 The best way to prevent reptile Dysecdysis is to ensure that your reptile’s enclosure has adequate humidity levels, that their diet is appropriate for their species, and that any parasites are treated promptly.